andre-dietrich/liascript-preview-vscode-web/README.md

 ## Navigation

-__Preview to Editor: __
+__Preview to Editor:__
 Double-click onto a an element within the preview and the cursor position within the editor will jump to the associated line.

 __Editor to Preview:__
-When you hit <kbd>Ctrl</kbd> and click onto an text element within the editor, the preview will switch to the associated slide.
+When you click onto an text element within the editor, the preview will switch to the associated slide.